Prairie Vista Park

 Use this QR code to access the

+Join the community to prepare the garden for another great summer harvest!
+Clean up and tours will take place on April 29!
 Special thanks to Jake Rusakevich and family!
 Thanks to JBK Landscaping and Lowe's Home Improvement

 for their participation and donations!